Vica1106/Power_Outages_Analyst/README.md

 **Step 1.2**:
    1. Change column "POSTAL.CODE" to "STATE" to be more readble.
-   2. Clean the data of column 'OUTAGE.DURATION'.
+   2. Clean the data of column ‘OUTAGE.DURATION’ and ignore the np.NANs in column ‘OUTAGE.DURATION’
-   3. Create new column 'YEAR' as integer.
+   3. Create new column ‘YEAR’ as integer for convinience of  further analysis.

 After step 1.2, we have 1398 rows and 9 columns.
 Part of our data frame: (Only top 5 rows)